Definitions of key concepts used across KS Insight’s frameworks, white papers, and diagnostic tools.

 The New Feedback Sandwich - Connect, Clarify, Collaborate - replaces the classic praise-critique-praise model with a structure that makes the relationship strong enough to carry the truth.

-• Connect: ground the conversation in relationship - not praise, but acknowledgment that the conversation sits inside trust, not outside it.
+• Connect: ground the conversation in relationship - acknowledgment that the conversation sits inside trust, not outside it.

 • Clarify: name the facts, your interpretation, and the impact - then ask for their perspective.
 Without the ask, you're making a speech.